Image: Graduation project 'Covik' | James Edmondson, Master TypeMedia 2014, Nominee Department Award

 In September 2002 the Royal Academy of Art in The Hague started its post-graduate course in Type and Media, formerly the course in Type Design and Typography.
 It is a full-time one year course that gives participants the possibility of delving deeper in type design for different media: not only type for print, but also for film, television, video and interactive media.

 Although we live in an increasingly pictorial culture, type design and typography have lost none of their value.
-Since its Accreditation it is a Master of Design in Type and Media.

 At Type and Media, students work intensively in small groups of no more than twelve persons.
 They work under the guidance of expert and enthusiastic teachers from the permanent and visiting faculty.
 Although the student’s personal motivation is given primary place, collaboration with other students is of fundamental importance.